-Content discussed in executive sessions is confidential and must not be made public.
+Content discussed in executive sessions is confidential.
 Documents pertaining to evaluation, College personnel and students are also confidential and must not be made available to the public.

-ORS 192.610 to -192.710 ORS 332.061 ORS 332.045
+ORS 192.610 to -192.710 ORS 332.045 ORS 332.061

 BD/BDA - Board Meetings/Regular Board Meetings BDDG - Minutes of the Meetings CBG - Evaluation of the President